 - The executive director of the National Federation of Independent Businesses, Florida or designee

 - The executive director of the Florida United Business Association or designee

 Florida SBDC Network

-Greg Britton is the CEO of the Florida SBDC Network, based in the Headquarters office, located at the University of West Florida in Pensacola.
+Greg Britton is the State Director for the Florida SBDC Network, based in the Network State Office, located at the University of West Florida in Pensacola.
 Greg is responsible for overseeing the network’s more than 40 offices and 280 employees, executing the Florida SBDC’s strategy, and ensuring the network continues to exceed stakeholder expectations and contribute value to Florida’s bottom line.
 An accomplished executive, Greg holds more than 25 years of experience in aviation, medical, oil and gas, and high-tech commercial production manufacturing.
 Most recently, he served as chief operations officer of DEFENSEWERX, a 501(c)(3) organization that connects a national network of individuals, businesses, academia, and government with the Department of Defense to enable creative and integrated solutions.
 Prior to his role with DEFENSEWERX, Britton served as director of the Division of Strategic Business Development at the Florida Department of Economic Opportunity.
 He received a Bachelor of Science in Aerospace Engineering from Trine University.
 He currently serves on the board of trustees of the Florida Chamber Foundation and previously served as board chairman of the Northwest Florida Manufacturers Council and the One Okaloosa EDC.
 He is a former University of West Florida trustee and a former member of the state advisory board of the Florida SBDC Network.

 Bridget LaCoste, Executive Board Assistant